 As an associate with Sullo & Sullo, Harold's primary area of practice is Criminal Defense.
-He regularly defends clients accused of Misdemeanors in County, Justice and Municipal Courts but he has also represented clients accused of Felonies in District Court as well.
-In addition Harold defends client’s driver’s licenses in DPS Driver’s License Suspension Hearings, Administrative License Revocation Hearings and fights for clients seeking Occupational Licenses in County Civil Court.
+He regularly defends clients accused of Misdemeanors in County, Justice and Municipal Courts and represents clients accused of Felonies in District Court as well.
+In addition, Harold defends client’s driver’s licenses in Administrative License Revocation Hearings, DPS Suspension Hearings and he fights for clients seeking Occupational Licenses in County Civil Court.

 Harold is a tireless and tenacious advocate for his clients and never takes the easy way out.
 Seeking Justice can be hard work and may take time.
 It may mean going to trial when the client chooses that option, or crafting a plea negotiation acceptable to both the client and the State as well as the Judge; Harold is ready to do it all.

-Harold has tried over 350 criminal misdemeanor jury cases to a verdict but he has picked far more juries than that.
-Harold enjoys the personal interaction during jury selection or voire dire, with the dedicated citizens who volunteer their time to serve on juries for their fellow Texans.
+Harold has tried more than 400 criminal misdemeanor jury trials to verdict but he has picked far more juries than that.
+Harold enjoys the personal interaction during jury selection with the dedicated citizens who volunteer their time for jury duty.

-Harold has also worked with Criminal bonding issues for more than 21 years and he was twice elected by his fellow Defense Attorneys of Harris County to represent their interests on the Harris County Bail Bond Board.
-Harold was elected in 2011 and then again in 2012.
-Harold worked with representatives from every part of County Government and the Harris County Bonding Community to help ensure State Law and local rules were followed by all bonding companies, bondsmen and attorney bondsmen.
+Harold has also worked with Criminal bonding issues for more than 25 years and he was elected twice by his fellow Defense Attorneys of Harris County in 2011 & 2012, to represent their interests on the Harris County Bail Bond Board.
+Harold worked with representatives from every part of Harris County Government and the bonding community to help ensure State Law and local rules were followed by all bonding companies, bondsmen and attorney bondsmen.

 Harold is a member of the College of the State Bar of Texas, an Honorary Society of Lawyers whose members are among the best trained attorneys in the state.
-He is also an Eagle Scout and a trained mediator.
-Harold served as a volunteer Boy Scout Leader for many years and now volunteers as a Girl Scout Parent.
+He is an Eagle Scout and a trained mediator.
+Harold served as a volunteer Boy Scout Leader for many years and now volunteers in the Houston Area Girl and Boy Scout Programs.

 Prior to beginning his law practice Harold served as the Chief Clerk of one of the biggest Justice of the Peace Courts in Harris County (and the State of Texas).
 In his 14-year career there he eventually supervised more than 25 clerks, submitted and maintained a budget of $1.5 mil and oversaw the adjudication of 60,000+ Civil and Criminal cases and collection of more than $3.4 mil in County funds annually.